 To view older agendas and minutes, visit the GMAC Meeting Archives.

-The Game Management Advisory Commission members act in an advisory capacity for the Board of Land and Natural Resources, which sets policies for the Department.
+The Game Management Advisory Commission serves in an advisory capacity to the Board of Land and Natural Resources, which sets policies for the Department.

 Game management advisory commission. (a) There is established within the department a game management advisory commission, which shall serve in an advisory capacity to the board.
 The game management advisory commission shall consist of nine members to be appointed by the governor in the manner provided in section 26-34.
 Membership on the game management advisory commission shall include: